 How it’ll benefit you.
 I adore haloumi with its thick chewy and salty taste.
 It’s so satisfying and it’s something that I’ve been able to get hold of which is great.
 Nutritionally, it provides a good level of calcium, which is so essential for bone health.
 Then there’s the beetroot which is another one of my favourites.
 It’s a brilliant cleanser and also rich in vitamin C, calcium and magnesium.

 Salad seems to be available in different forms, so it’s a good idea to add leaves whenever you can.
 These have a huge amount of benefits.
 Lettuce leaves are a great diuretic, so good for maintaining healthy blood pressure levels!
 But they may also have sedative properties to help you to relax.
 And If mustard leaves or watercress are available add those in too.
 Watercress for its namesake is helpful in sustaining the body’s water balance and mustard greens are a good anti-inflammatory.

-If you still want something sweet but which is also healthy these are for you.
+If you still want something sweet but which is also healthy then these healthy minimal ingredient recipes are for you.

 How it’ll benefit you.
 Oats are so versatile (my favourite word) but having them is a great way to balance blood sugar levels.
 So, if you’re not eating as much as you usually might, oats can stop those spikes and leave you feeling more balanced for longer.
 They’re also useful at supporting the control of cholesterol so it doesn’t get too high.

 You can add seeds, dried fruit or even some apple or dates to make flapjacks a little sweeter and some cinnamon to spice things up.
 Cinnamon may help to support the removal of unhealthy cholesterol so prevent clogged and hardened arteries.